[HISTORY: Adopted by the Township Council of the Township of Stafford 11-11-1986 by Ord. No. 86-50. Amendments noted where applicable.]

 No person may commence his duties as a special law enforcement officer unless he has successfully completed the training course and certification requirements of N.J.S.A.
 40A:14-146.11, unless such training requirements have been waived by the Police Training Commission.

 All special law enforcement officers appointed in service on the effective date of this act, October 1, 1986, may continue in service if, within 24 months of the effective date of this act, they will have completed all training and certification requirements of this act.

-There are hereby established two classifications of special law enforcement officers:
+There are hereby established three classifications of special law enforcement officers:

 Class One.
 Officers of this class shall be authorized to perform routine traffic detail, spectator control and similar duties.
 Class One officers shall have the power to issue summonses for disorderly persons and petty disorderly persons offenses, violations of municipal ordinances and violations of Title 39 of the Revised Statutes.
 The use of a firearm by an officer of this class shall be strictly prohibited, and no Class One officer shall be assigned any duties which may require the carrying or use of a firearm.

 Class Two.
 Officers of this class shall be authorized to exercise full powers and duties similar to those of a permanent, regularly appointed, full-time police officer.
 The use of a firearm by an officer of this class may be authorized only after the officer has been fully certified as successfully completing training as prescribed by the Police Training Commission.